jezer0x/distill/readme.md

 ## Quickstart

-1. Fill up your api key in router.js
-2. npm run build
+1. npm run build
-3. web-ext run -t chromium
+2. web-ext run -t chromium

 ## I want to run on firefox

-1. Skip step 3 above.
+1. Skip step 2 above.
 2. Copy over "manifest_ff_v3.json" to "dsitribution/manifest.json".
 You might have to modify the file names to their temp counterparts.
 3. If FF hasn't shipped v3 yet, enable it by reading https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/
 4. Load the extension in firefox from `about:debugging`.